tidelineio/OctoPrint-Additv/README.md

 ## Settings

-The plugin has the following configuration settings, which can be set either through the OctoPrint interface or via environment variables:
+The plugin stores its settings in `additv.yaml` within the plugin's data folder.
+These settings can be configured through environment variables:

 ### Environment Variables